How to Square a Board With a Table Saw

 What You’ll Need to Square a Piece of Lumber

-Obviously, you're going to need a table saw for squaring a board like a woodworking pro.
-But, apart from the table saw its self, there are a few more things you’ll need if you want sublime straight edges.
+Obviously, you’re going to need a table saw for squaring a board like a woodworking pro.
+But, apart from the table saw itself, there are a few more things you’ll need if you want sublime straight edges.

-For safety you should also make sure you have:
+For safety, you should also make sure you have the following:

 How Do You Square a Piece of Lumber?

-A board is square if all four corners are 90° angles.
-If the corners are 90° then the edges will run perfectly straight.
+Simply put, a board is square if all four corners are at a 90° angle.
+If the corners are 90°, then the edges will run perfectly straight.

 To square or true-up a board, as it’s sometimes called, you need to get one straight edge.
 With this edge straight, you can square off the rest of the edges.